1974 MG MGB

-Prior owner had the car painted green, installed new vinyl upholstery, carpets (both in Honey tan) and made other minor repairs which he told me about but I didn’t write down.
+Prior owner had the car painted green, installed new vinyl upholstery, carpets (both in Honey tan) and made other minor repairs.

-Since I have owned the ‘B’ a number of items have been completed: New top, head rests/restraints (had them covered to match the honey tan seats, honey tan shift boot, 3-point seat belts, new Hermosa Radio from Retro Radio, reinstalled the heater core that was leaking prior to former owners installing new carpets/upholstery, new badge bar with running lights, light relay and dash switch, Wood grain steering wheel (have the faux wood dash and consul inserts/covers but not installed), new dash cap to replace the cracked cap, new front shocks, break lines, and a myriad of smaller items.
-Most recently I had the slave cylinder for the clutch replaced.
+I have added: New vinyl top, head rests/restraints (covered to match the honey tan, honey tan shift boot, 3-point seat belts, Hermosa Radio from Retro Radio, reinstalled the heater core that was removed previously because it was leaking, new badge bar with running lights, light relay and dash switch, Wood grain steering wheel (have the faux wood dash and consul inserts/covers but not installed), new dash cap to replace the cracked cap, new front shocks, break lines, and a myriad of smaller items.
+I had the clutch slave cylinder replaced.

-There are 3 or 4 shop manuals and the original Owner’s Manual with the ‘B’, along with paid invoices back to 1988 included.
-It appears to be an original Arizona Desert car at least it has been in the desert since the late 80’s
+There are 3 or 4 shop manuals and the original Owner’s Manual , along with paid invoices back to 1988 included.

-I have driven the ‘B’ from Marana on the Northwest side of Tucson to Vail on the Southeast side and all parts in between.
-The ‘B’ has been driven on surface streets and I-10 with highway speeds are at a steady 65 and several times at 70 (3500 to 4000 rpm).
+Its been driven from Marana on the Northwest side of Tucson to Vail on the Southeast side and all parts in between.
+On surface streets and I-10 with highway speeds are at a steady 65 and several times at 70 (3500 to 4000 rpm).

-Wish I could keep it but I can’t and it is the right time to find a new home for my ‘B’.
-It deserves an owner who can take it to the next level and drive it for years to come.
+Wish I could keep it but I can’t and it is the right time to find an owner who can take it to the next level and drive it for years to come.

-Come see it and drive it you will not ‘B’ sorry!
+Come see it and drive it you will not be sorry!

 Classic Car ID101025439